datacarpentry/image-processing/episodes/02-image-basics.md

 Thus if we have tools that will allow us to manipulate these arrays of numbers, we can manipulate the image.
-The `numpy` library can be particularly useful here, so let's try that out using `numpy` array slicing.
+The NumPy library can be particularly useful here, so let's try that out using NumPy array slicing.
 Notice that the default behavior of the `imshow` function appended row and column numbers that will be helpful to us as we try to address individual or groups of pixels.